18.01.2026

 How to Configure a Network Interface in Ubuntu 18.04 Using Netplan

 Configuring the network interface in Ubuntu 18.04 was a surprise to many.
-Although there exists, familiar to all, the configuration linux network interfaces file - /etc/network/interfaces, it says:
+Although there exists, familiar to all, the configuration Linux network interfaces file - /etc/network/interfaces, it says:

 Configuration via ifupdown has been replaced by netplan.
-Configuration via/etc/netplan.
+Configuration via /etc/netplan.
 If you want to go back to ifupdown configure via command:

 sudo apt install ifupdown